Royce Clayton: St. Louis Cardinals (1996–1998)

 Coming into the 1996 season, Ozzie Smith remained on a perpetual contract with the Cardinals.
 He was 41 years old and only batted .199 in 44 games during the 1995 season due to a shoulder injury.
 Cardinals manager Tony La Russa and general manager Walt Jocketty sought to acquire another shortstop as insurance in case Smith could not compete.
 They attempted to sign Walt Weiss and Greg Gagne, but neither wanted to play in a platoon with Smith, an all-time great.

 The Giants traded Clayton and a player to be named later to the St. Louis Cardinals for Doug Creek, Rich DeLucia, and Allen Watson on December 14, 1995.
 The Giants sent Chris Wimmer to the Cardinals in January 1996 to complete the trade.
 Eligible for salary arbitration for the first time, Clayton signed a $1.6 million contract with St. Louis for the 1996 season, more than tripling his 1995 salary.

 In his first year as the Cardinals' manager, Tony La Russa announced that Smith and Clayton would compete for the starting job in spring training in 1996.
-Though Smith had better statistics during spring training than Clayton, La Russa gave the starting role to Clayton prior to Opening Day and gave Clayton the majority of the playing time during the season.
+Though Smith had better statistics during spring training than Clayton, La Russa gave Clayton the start on Opening Day and the majority of the playing time during the season.
 Cardinals' fans booed Clayton because they preferred Smith.
 Clayton batted .277 with 33 stolen bases and a .972 fielding percentage, the fourth-best among National League shortstops, in 129 games played.
 Smith announced in June that he would retire at the end of the season.
 The Cardinals reached the postseason; they defeated the San Diego Padres in the 1996 National League Division Series and lost to the Atlanta Braves in the 1996 National League Championship Series.
 Clayton had a .346 average during the 1996 postseason.

-After failing to come to terms on a multi-year contract, Clayton and the Cardinals agreed to a one-year contract with a $2.6 million salary for the 1997 season.
-He was selected as a representative for the National League in the 1997 MLB All-Star Game as an injury replacement for Barry Larkin.
+After failing to come to terms on a multi-year contract, Clayton and the Cardinals agreed to a one-year, $2.6 million contract for the 1997 season.
+He was selected to the 1997 MLB All-Star Game as an injury replacement for Barry Larkin.
 At the time, he was batting .261 with six home runs and 19 stolen bases, and had already exceeded his 1996 season totals in RBIs and extra-base hits with 36 and 31, respectively.
-Clayton batted .266 in 154 games for St. Louis in 1997.
+Clayton batted .266 in 154 games in 1997.
 He led all National League shortstops with 452 assists.
 Before the 1998 season, the Cardinals signed Clayton for a $3.5 million salary in his final year before becoming eligible for free agency.
 He began the season batting .234 in 90 games for the Cardinals.